I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 This is one of the most asked questions about paint colors and whether there is an equivalent in another paint brand.
 The answer is no, there is not.
 There are colors that are very similar to one another, but I have yet to find an exact dupe.

 Honestly, I think this is a good thing.
-It gives us more choice in the world of paint colors.
+It gives us more choices in the world of paint colors.
 But I do understand why people ask about equivalents.
-Sometimes we don’t have access to certain brands and if you fall in love with a paint color from that brand you want to find it elsewhere.
+Sometimes we don’t have access to certain brands, and if you fall in love with a paint color from that brand, you want to find it elsewhere.